addhe/areai/docs/architecture.md

-# Auto Reply Email System Architecture
+# Arsitektur Sistem Balas Email Otomatis

 This document provides a comprehensive overview of the Auto Reply Email system architecture, components, and data flow.